Changing the Domain of Your WordPress Site

 /public_html/youraddondomain.com

-Replace youraddondomain.com with your actual new domain name - Click Copy File(s).
+Replace "youraddondomain.com" with the actual domain being used. - Click Copy File(s).

 If you are unfamiliar with the File Manager and would like to learn more about how to use it, please read:

-Once the files have been copied to your addon domain directory, open the MySQL® Databases in the cPanel to create a new MySQL database.
+Once the files have been copied over to your addon domain directory, click the MySQL® Databases icon in the cPanel to create a new MySQL database.

 - Go to your cPanel's File Manager.